CovenantSQL/CovenantSQL/README.md

 - **SQL**: most SQL-92 support.
 - **Decentralize**: decentralize with our consensus algorithm DH-RPC & Kayak.
 - **Privacy**: access with granted permission and Encryption Pass.
-- **Immutable**: query history in CovenantSQL is immutable and trackable.
+- **Immutable**: query history in CQL is immutable and trackable.
+- **Permission**: grant permission with column level ACL and SQL pattern whitelist.

 We believe [On the next Internet, everyone should have a complete **Data Rights**](https://medium.com/@covenant_labs/covenantsql-the-sql-database-on-blockchain-db027aaf1e0e)